 “I love to encourage others and let them know how special they are.
 For me, it’s more than just making things.
 I get to connect with people, hear their stories and bring some encouragement and joy to their lives.
 That really means something to me.”

-Why: Giving Tuesday, the international day of giving back to causes that make a difference, is on Tuesday, November 28, 2017, and we invite you to become a BEST member to support people like Diane.
+Why: As we near Giving Tuesday, the international day of giving back to causes that make a difference, on Tuesday, November 28, 2017, we invite you to become a BEST member to support people like Diane.
 Membership is the BEST, easiest and fastest way to support and empower the brain injury community and their families.

 Did you know that 25 BEST members can help provide the following?